andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 If it feels like you've been unwittingly applying much of this all along but without knowing the names of what you were doing, congratulations, you have been.
 All Gelfand is doing here is making explicit a bunch of conventions which allow him to then make explicit some tricks which he builds on from here on in.

 ## Awesome.
 Now What?
 Equality's What.
 Now we have this, it's time to make something else super-explicit; Equality.
 This is labelled as "a digression" by Gelfand, but I found it helped me a lot at this point in my journey and beyond.
-Thats why I'm going into it a bit here.
+That's why I'm going into it a bit here.

 Equality (and inequality) is at the core of loads of stuff we do in algebra.
 Gelfand (and I will follow him) makes some statements which he just asks you to follow.
 These statements are around the two ways to prove of equality of polynomials.